Practice Areas

 Our Scope of Practice

-To maintain the highest quality of service, we focus exclusively on foundational estate planning.
-The following areas are outside our scope, and we are happy to refer you to qualified specialists.
+To maintain the highest quality of service, we focus on the practice areas above.
+The following are outside our scope, and we are happy to refer you to qualified specialists.

 Advanced Tax Planning